 Prior to the Erie Canal, the only outlet for the Midwest to trade goods was down the Mississippi River to New Orleans.
 This journey was cumbersome for farmers and merchants, but it was the best available route aside from using roads on foot.

 After 8 years of building the canal in 3 sections, the Erie Canal was finally completed in 1825.
 Its impact was immediately felt.
-Even with the tolls, the cost of transporting goods dropped from almost $100 per ton via road to $10 per ton via the canal.
-Not only did the cost drop, but the time it took to get goods to port cities for trade with Europe shortened by days.
-The Midwest finally had a more viable trading outlet.
+Even with the tolls, the cost of transporting goods dropped from almost $100/ton via road to $10/ton, and later to $3/ton via the canal.
+Not only did the cost drop, but the time it took to get goods to port cities for trade with Europe shortened by almost 50%.
+The Midwest finally had a more viable trading outlet.1

 The Erie Canal essentially transformed New York City into the premier economic hub that it is today.
-Prior to the canal other cities such as New Orleans, Philadelphia and even Baltimore were larger commercial ports.
+Prior to the canal other cities such as New Orleans, Philadelphia and even Baltimore had larger commercial ports.
 The canal gave NYC unfettered access to the vast resources of the US interior, and boomed as a result.
-The population of NYC quadrupled from 1820 to 1850.
+The population of NYC more than quadrupled from 1820 to 1850.2

 The canal also served as a gateway to settling the Midwestern territories.
 The ease of travel allowed the huge influx of new immigrants to more easily access the lands further west.

 Over the years, the success of the Erie Canal drew further investment into expanding and deepening it.
 It continued to be a major economic force until the late 19th century.
 The removal of tolls in 1882 further signaled the success after the reimbursement of construction costs.

 As technology improved, the infrastructure was also being laid for a superior form of transport: railroads.
 Railroad transport was even faster than the canal, and also could operate year round (the canal was closed for 5 months in the winter).
 Eventually, the Erie Canal became obsolete.